 Nowadays each trip can pose the question: should I take a backpack or a suitcase?

 This is exactly the question my mum asked me the other day – she’s about to retire, and is planning her first trip outside of Europe.
-As someone who’s never done the “travelling” thing before, except on short holidays, it’s a good question, and it got me thinking.
+As someone who’s never done the “traveling” thing before, except on short holidays, it’s a good question, and it got me thinking — which option really does reign supreme as the ultimate travel companion?
+The answer to that might be different for each traveler, but let’s go over the pros and cons to see which option is the perfect pick for you!

-However, the backpack isn’t perfect.
-I for one hate having to constantly unpack and repack all of my earthly belongings every time I get on a bus and realize that my passport is at the bottom of my bag.
-They can also be a pain to carry around – literally.
+- Comfort.
+A backpack can be a pain to carry around – literally.
 A badly fitting or oversized backpack can be at best an inconvenience, and at worst can cause serious back problems.
 And the sweaty patches they leave on your back after a long walk from the train station leaves a lot to be desired.

-However, suitcases do have their drawbacks too.
-They’re often too bulky to sit on your knee if you’re on a crowded bus, and if you’re going further afield than developed towns and cities then they you’ll probably find yourself wishing for the freedom of dashing across grass and cobbles with just a backpack rather than lugging this four-wheeled 20kg monstrosity behind you.
+- Size.
+A suitcase is too bulky to sit on your knee if you’re on a crowded bus, and if you’re going further afield than developed towns and cities, than you’ll probably find yourself wishing for the freedom of dashing across grass and cobbles with just a backpack rather than lugging this four-wheeled, 20 kg monstrosity behind you.

+All that being said, a lot of people do opt for a backpack when they’re trying to travel light.
 That’s the great appeal of a good backpack: rather than encumbering you, it gives you a sense of freedom that a suitcase simply can’t.
 The important thing is to get the right backpack for you.
-This means don’t just hijack that scruffy one that’s been gathering dust in the garage ever since your kooky uncle took it round India in the ‘70s, but find one that fits you properly instead.
+This means that you shouldn’t just hijack that scruffy one that’s been gathering dust in the garage ever since your kooky uncle took it round India in the ‘70s, but find one that fits you properly instead.

 Of course, different trips have different requirements.
 Take a careful look at your trip and your needs before making a decision.
 Where are you going?
 How much stuff do you need to take?
 How much will you need to be moving your bag around?